yalagamsrinivas/Advanced-Regression-House-Price/README.md

 Dataset: https://ml-course3-upgrad.s3.amazonaws.com/Assignment_+Advanced+Regression/train.csv

 ### EDA Analysis:
-- Analsysed data with different visualization plots.
+- Analyzed data with different visualization plots.
 - There are few outliers and they are removed.
 - There are few missing values and filled those missing values with appropriate choice( zero or mean or median or 'None').
  From the correlation plot, one can observe that a lot of corrleated features are in the data set, I followed RFE and regularization method to remove correlated features and selected the final set of best predictor variables.